 - Your experience as a buy to let landlord

-Given the additional work required in assessing a buy to let company mortgage application, the fees tend to be higher than for standard mortgages.
+Given the additional work required to assess a buy to let company mortgage application, the fees tend to be higher than standard mortgages.

 However, you can balance these higher costs with the tax efficiencies available by investing in property through a limited company and using a limited company buy to let mortgage broker to reduce your costs.

 Most lenders will consider lending up to an 85% mortgage cap for Ltd company BTL mortgages.
-This means that you will need to have at least a 15% deposit available.
+This structure means you will need to have at least a 15% deposit available.

-However, the LTV rates changes between lenders, and you may need to have a higher value deposit available if, for example:
+However, the LTV rates change between lenders, and you may need to have a higher value deposit available if, for example:

 - You are a new BTL landlord.